-The Christian account of reality demonstrates that man is made higher than the animals and entrusted with a cultural mandate to cultivate creation and exert dominion over it (Genesis 1).
+The Christian account of reality demonstrates that man is made higher than the animals and entrusted with a cultural mandate to cultivate creation and exert dominion over it (Genesis 1, Psalm 8).
 Man is created in the image of God and has intrinsic worth.
+We are simultaneously the dust of the ground and the breath of God, material and immaterial, body and soul.

 This worth seems to even rub off on the animals we love.
 Drive down the street and see a deer that has been hit and I bet you won’t think twice.
 But a golden retriever lying on the side of the road will evoke a very different emotional response.
 The closer animals are to humans the more we esteem them, which I think further illustrates humanity’s importance.